lauravavz/vanilla-weather-app/README.md

 This is my second project created while attending the SheCodes Front-End Developement course.

-This app integrate HTML5, CSS and vanilla JavaScript.
+This app integrate HTML5, CSS and Vanilla JavaScript.

 The layout fot this application is inspired by the Google Weather app.